cloudtrends/chromiumembedded/branches/cef3/tools/distrib/mac/README.txt

 Xcode 3 and 4: Open the cefclient.xcodeproj project and build.

+When using Xcode 4.2 or newer you will need to change the "Compiler for C/C++/Objective-C" setting to "LLVM GCC 4.2" under "Build Settings" for each target.

 Please visit the CEF Website for additional usage information.

 http://code.google.com/p/chromiumembedded